 - An incentive for someone to sign up for your mailing list

 What do they get out of it?
-A free giveaway that they can only get by signing up to your newsletter is a good incentive.
+A free giveaway that they can only get by signing up for your newsletter is a good incentive.
 Give them a short story about a character in your book, or, if you have a nonfiction book, a checklist or useful tool that relates to your topic.
 Have a children’s book?
-Offer them a free coloring book with line drawing of some of the characters.
+Offer them a free coloring book with line drawings of some of the characters.
 Have a cookbook?
 Offer a recipe that is not in the book.
 Be creative!

 - Links to your social media platforms

 Provide a link to your Facebook page, twitter, Goodreads, Pinterest, and any other social media platforms you can be found on.

 Give them a reason to trust you as an author so they feel comfortable spending money on your book.
 Have you won any awards or been nominated for any?
 Do you have book reviews that you can share?
 What is your background on the subject?
 Give them a sample chapter so they can get a feel for your writing.
 Post pictures of book signings or other events you have done.

 A blog is a great way to stay relevant and to give them a reason to come back to your site.
 Write book reviews, talk about the next book you are writing, post information on any book signing, speaking events, interviews, and so on.
 You can then use these blog posts as content for your social media platforms.

 - A way for them to buy your book

 Make sure you have an easy way for people to find your book on Amazon and make the purchase.
 Don’t hide that link on your site, put a buy link on every page!

 Latest posts by Kimberly Martin (see all)